 3. Role of Advisors

 If a Party does not have an Advisor present at the hearing, the College will provide without fee or charge to that Party, an Advisor of the College’s choice, who may be, but is not required to be, an attorney, to conduct cross-examination on behalf of that Party.
-The Advisor must at all times follow the instructions of the Hearing Decision Maker, including abiding by all relevance and evidentiary determinations made.
+The Advisor must at all times follow the instructions of the Decision Maker, including abiding by all relevance and evidentiary determinations made.
 The Advisor must conduct themselves in a professional and courteous manner and may not badger or harass any Witness or Party.

-4. Role of the Hearing Decision Maker
+4. Role of the Decision Maker

-The Hearing Decision Maker will preside over the hearing and will issue the written determination regarding responsibility.
-The Hearing Decision Maker will be identified to the Parties at least three (3) Days prior to the hearing.
-Additionally, no person who has a conflict of interest may serve as the Hearing Decision Maker.
-A conflict of interest exists if the Hearing Decision Maker has prior involvement in or knowledge of the allegations at issue in the case, has a personal relationship with one of the Parties or Witnesses, or has some other source of bias.
+The Decision Maker will preside over the hearing and will issue the written determination regarding responsibility.
+The Decision Maker will be identified to the Parties at least three (3) Days prior to the hearing.
+Additionally, no person who has a conflict of interest may serve as the Decision Maker.
+A conflict of interest exists if the Decision Maker has prior involvement in or knowledge of the allegations at issue in the case, has a personal relationship with one of the Parties or Witnesses, or has some other source of bias.

-Either Party may assert, in writing, that a Hearing Decision Maker has a conflict of interest.
-A request to recuse a Hearing Decision Maker based on a conflict must be submitted within 1 business day’s receipt of the name of the Hearing Decision Maker.
+Either Party may assert, in writing, that a Decision Maker has a conflict of interest.
+A request to recuse a Decision Maker based on a conflict must be submitted within 1 business day’s receipt of the name of the Decision Maker.

 The request is submitted to the Title IX Coordinator.
-A determination will be made whether a Hearing Decision Maker has a conflict of interest, and if so that Hearing Decision Maker will be replaced by an alternate.
-At the Hearing, the Hearing Decision Maker will:
+A determination will be made whether a Decision Maker has a conflict of interest, and if so that the Decision Maker will be replaced by an alternate.
+At the Hearing, the Decision Maker will:

 5. Cross-examination

-At the hearing, the Hearing Decision Maker will permit each Party’s Advisor to ask the other Party and any Witnesses all relevant questions and follow-up questions, including those challenging credibility.
+At the hearing, the Decision Maker will permit each Party’s Advisor to ask the other Party and any Witnesses all relevant questions and follow-up questions, including those challenging credibility.
 Such cross-examination at the Hearing must be conducted directly, orally, and in real-time by the Party’s Advisor of choice and never by a Party personally.
-The Parties may, however, jointly agree in advance to waive oral cross-examination and instead submit written cross-examination to the Hearing Decision Maker to conduct the examination.
+The Parties may, however, jointly agree in advance to waive oral cross-examination and instead submit written cross-examination to the Decision Maker to conduct the examination.

-The Hearing Decision Maker will also ensure Advisors are conducting any live cross-examination in a professional and courteous manner.
-The Hearing Decision Maker will not permit the Advisors to badger or harass Witnesses or Parties.
+The Decision Maker will also ensure Advisors are conducting any live cross-examination in a professional and courteous manner.
+The Decision Maker will not permit the Advisors to badger or harass Witnesses or Parties.

 6. Evidentiary Decisions

 Only relevant cross-examination and other questions may be asked of a Party or Witness.
-Before a Complainant, Respondent, or Witness answers a cross-examination or other question, the Hearing Decision Maker must first determine whether the question is relevant and explain any decision to exclude a question as not relevant.
+Before a Complainant, Respondent, or Witness answers a cross-examination or other question, the Decision Maker must first determine whether the question is relevant and explain any decision to exclude a question as not relevant.

-During the Hearing, Parties, Advisors, and Witnesses must comply with the evidentiary decisions made by the Hearing Decision Maker.
+During the Hearing, Parties, Advisors, and Witnesses must comply with the evidentiary decisions made by the Decision Maker.
 Objections to the inclusion or exclusion of evidence cannot be the basis for appeals unless they were made through the evidentiary review process before the hearing.
-The standard for review of evidentiary decisions on appeal will be whether the evidentiary decision was clearly erroneous and substantially affected the Hearing Decision Maker’s decision to the detriment of the appealing Party.
+The standard for review of evidentiary decisions on appeal will be whether the evidentiary decision was clearly erroneous and substantially affected the Decision Maker’s decision to the detriment of the appealing Party.

 a.
 Provide Rape Shield Protections for Complainants